Please read this manual carefully before attempting installation

 BEFORE INSTALLATION

-⚠️ ALL GOVERNMENT CODE AND REGULATIONS GOVERNING THE INSTALLATION OF THESE DEVICES MUS BE OBSERVED.
+⚠️ ALL GOVERNMENT CODES AND REGULATIONS GOVERNING THE INSTALLATION OF THESE DEVICES MUST BE OBSERVED.

 Water Pressure Requirements: